panva/node-oidc-provider/docs/README.md

 Clock Skew Tolerance

-Specifies the maximum acceptable clock skew tolerance (in seconds) for validating time-sensitive operations, including JWT validation for Request Objects, DPoP Proofs, and other timestamp-based security mechanisms.
+Specifies the maximum acceptable clock skew tolerance (in seconds) for validating time-sensitive operations, including JWT validation for Request Objects and other timestamp-based security mechanisms.